Level Access

 However, simply providing an ARIA label isn’t enough to make a link accessible.
 While ARIA attributes are intended to enhance accessibility, their incorrect implementation can lead to confusion and frustration for people who use assistive technologies.
 If an ARIA label is applied to a link improperly, assistive technology users may have to traverse up and down a page to understand the link’s destination.

-Here are some ways to make sure your ARIA labels are accessible:
+Here are some ways to ensure your ARIA labels are accessible:

 • Keep the ARIA label content clear and concise.
 Avoid using long ARIA label text that could distract from the purpose of a link.